Weather in February 2020

 Likewise, Barbados and St Lucia - longtime favourites with British sun seekers that have a little extra cash to splash - have very similar weather in February, although the UV is extreme, and Barbados has high heat and humidity.

-Long haul - 10 hours of more: Cape Town, Maldives, Goa and Thailand
+Long haul - 10 hours of more: Cape Town, Maldives, Goa & Thailand

 If a beach is nonnegotiable, fear not, as there are plenty of exceptional holiday destinations with divine weather in February for those happy to embark on a long haul flight.

-Southeast Asia is a hive of activity at this time of year, however, be aware of the northeast monsoon, which blows strongly over China at this time of year bringing cold and sometimes cloudy wet weather to the likes of south China (including Hong Kong) and northern Vietnam, which can persist for days.
+Southeast Asia is a hive of activity at this time of year.
+However, take note of the northeast monsoon, which blows strongly over China at this time of year.

 As you can see, there are loads of places (near and far) with enjoyable weather in February.
-If you'd like to read more, check out our dedicated where to go on holiday in February section, and don't forget to visit our travel discounts page for the latest special offers on holidays flights, hotels and more.
-Looking for a half term holiday?
-Don't miss our selection of great value family escapes this February.
+If you'd like to read more, check out our dedicated where to go on holiday in February section.

 We promise not to share your details